-With the symbol of the hands, documenta fifteen’s appearance, which was developed out of the design concept of the Jakarta student collective Studio 4oo2, refers to the lumbung principle on which ruangrupa based its documenta, which is all about collective practices of sharing, solidarity and friendship.
+With its hands symbol, documenta fifteen’s appearance — developed out of the design concept of the Jakarta student collective Studio 4oo2 — refers to the lumbung principle on which ruangrupa based its documenta. lumbung is all about collective practices of sharing, solidarity, and friendship.

 The hands depicted in rope describe a communal society that has no limits and offers a sustainable process for the future.
-This core element of the visual identity for documenta fifteen expresses the attitude and gesture of lumbung.
 The design’s color palette was adapted from natural fabric dyes used for generations in Indonesia to manufacture traditional textile products.
-These colors were taken mostly from eastern Indonesia, where lumbung is still active.
+These colors were taken mostly from eastern Indonesia, where lumbung is still practiced.

-documenta fifteen will be presenting its visual appearance by means of a film clip and features within Kassel’s public space.
-Among other places, it will be visible at the ruruHaus, the first venue of documenta fifteen: there it has been applied to the façade in the form of a large mural by Kassel graffiti and street art project KolorCubes.
-Further presences on large surfaces or advertising columns can be found in the urban space.
-The visual appearance and its development is presented in detail in this video.
+documenta fifteen presents its visual identity by means of a film clip and within Kassel’s public space.
+Among other places, it will be visible in the form of a large mural by Kassel graffiti and street art project KolorCubes at ruruHaus, the first venue of documenta fifteen.